clemoni/travel-app/README.md

 ## Usage

 Enter a city and a date of leaving to plane your trip.
-Return the weather of teh destination and if any some pictures from the palce you wish to visit.
+Return the weather of the destination and if any, some pictures from the place you wish to visit.

 ## How to run the project